 Depending on your location, you can expect to pay between $40 and $70 for an arrive-and-drive experience at an outdoor karting track.
 This will often include multiple race stints, and can sometimes include food and drink costs and race wear hire.
 Nevertheless, it’s notably more expensive than indoor karting.

 Indoor vs Outdoor Karting: Which Is Best?

+There are pros and cons to each type of karting, and everyone will have a type that they prefer to partake in.
 On a personal level, I would rather go karting on an outdoor circuit if I possibly can.
-This is largely down to my background as a kart racer who grew up driving and racing, but even when I was simply learning as a kid, there was something infinitely more exciting about it.
+This is largely down to my background as a kart racer who grew up competing with others on outdoor tracks, but even when I was simply learning as a kid, there was something much more exciting about driving outside.

 As I got older, I went indoor karting with friends who were casual drivers that liked arrive-and-drive events, and I always had fun.
 But I just don’t get the same rush of excitement that I experience when driving an outdoor kart with its roaring, petrol-powered engine!

 I’d say that the bottom line is simply to do what you’d have the most fun doing.
 If you’re strapped for cash but still want to experience karting, go to indoor circuits and you’ll still have a blast.
 If you’re looking for a more competitive racing experience, outdoor tracks are the way to go.

 Having raced on both throughout my years of loving karts and motorsport in general, I can happily say that I enjoy both indoor and outdoor karting.
 However, indoor tracks are definitely geared more towards beginners, and outdoor tracks are best for those with more experience.